shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 ### 1. `git init` and First Commit

-On the root of your project directory just run the command to initialize `git`
+On the root of your project directory, just run the command to initialize `git`

 ```bash
 git init